3rdRingwood/3rdringwood.github.io/gdpr/index.md

 #### Internal and Other Directories

-The compilation of any directory must have the approval of the executive committee.
+The compilation of any directory must have the approval of the Board of Trustees.
 Directories must only contain the information that is specifically consented to include.
 The request for consent must include information about access to or distribution of the directory.
 The directory must be kept-up to date by a named person.

 #### Programme, Activity and Training Registration